 As with many contemporary technical terms that are not self-evident they are often used without locking down an agreed definition; with terms like cloud and software-as-a-service being commonly used examples.
 With that being said, so what is a Progressive Web App (PWA) then?
 The short of it - a website that can be bookmarked to the phone’s home, launches without the browser UI screen and includes some other app-like features.
 The term ‘progressive’ is where these other features come together to progressively enhance the website to contain native app-like capabilities such as local storage, notifications, background synchronisation through service workers, audio and video capture.

-The short of it - a website that can be bookmarked to the phone’s home, launches without the browser UI screen and includes other app-like features.
+The short of it - a website that can be bookmarked to the phone’s home screen, launches without the browser UI header, and progressively includes other app-like features based on the device's capability.
 David Webster, Venn Digital.

 To discuss where PWA technology has come from, where it is currently and where it is going I will attempt to take you on a trip down memory lane and reference two points in the history of our industry: namely 2007 and 1997 - ten and twenty years ago.